vvaltchev/tilck/docs/debugging.md

 Then, enter in *select mode* by pressing ENTER and select a user process.
 After that, mark it as *traced* by pressing `t`.
 Finally, enter in *tracing mode* by pressing `Ctrl+T`.
+In alternative, it's possible to enter in tracing mode directly by running `dp -t`.
+Once there, press `h` for the help menu.

 ![Tilck's debug panel](http://vvaltchev.github.io/tilck_imgs/v2/screenshots/tracing01.png)